Akash (missile): Missile

 Akash is a surface-to-air missile with an intercept range of 25 km.
 It has a launch weight of 720 kg, a diameter of 35 cm and a length of 5.78 meters.
 Akash flies at supersonic speed, reaching around Mach 2.5.
 It can reach an altitude of 20 km and can be fired from both tracked and wheeled platforms.
 An on-board guidance system coupled with an actuator system makes the missile maneuverable up to 15g loads and a tail chase capability for end game engagement.
 A digital proximity fuse is coupled with a 55 kg pre-fragmented warhead, while the safety arming and detonation mechanism enables a controlled detonation sequence.
 A self-destruct device is also integrated.
 It is propelled by an Integrated Ramjet Rocket Engine.
 The use of a ramjet propulsion system enables sustained speeds without deceleration throughout its flight.
-The Missile has command guidance in its entire flight.
+The missile has command guidance in its entire flight.

-The design of the missile is somewhat similar to that of the SA-6 with four long tube ramjet inlet ducts mounted mid-body between wings.
+The design of the missile is somewhat similar to that of the 2K12 Kub with four long tube ramjet inlet ducts mounted mid-body between wings.
 For pitch/yaw control four clipped triangular moving wings are mounted on the mid-body.
 For roll control four inline clipped delta fins with ailerons are mounted before the tail.
-However, the internal schematic shows a different layout with an onboard digital computer, no Semi-active seeker, different propellant, different actuators and command guidance datalinks.
+However, the internal schematic shows a different layout with an onboard digital computer, absence of semi-active seeker, different propellant, different actuators and command guidance with datalinks.
 The Akash carries an onboard radio-proximity fuse.

 Composite technology for Akash includes radome assemblies, booster liners, ablative liners, sustainer liners, compression molded wings and fins.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2 m Trisonic Wind Tunnel Facility.